epadam/CNN-AV1-intra-encoder/source/training.rst

 Loss Function
 --------------

-categorical cross entropy and binary cross entropy are used as loss function in this research.
+The built-in loss functions including in keras are used for the training.
+Categorical cross entropy and binary cross entropy are used as loss function in this research.

-The formula is shown as follows:

 The source code can be found in the link